-“Everything that we’ve gone through in life contributes to our the unique things that we bring to the world” — @deunivory #BGIO Click to Tweet
+“Everything that we’ve gone through in life contributes to the unique things that we bring to the world” — @deunivory #BGIO Click to Tweet

 “If you stay true to the reason you started this journey, things will grow" — @HelloLaurenAsh #BGIO Click to Tweet

 "Don’t be afraid to explore your capabilities" — @deunivory #BGIO Click to Tweet

 "Stop, pause, and reflect on your growth”— @HelloLaurenAsh #BGIO Click to Tweet

 "I don’t feel good if what I’m doing isn’t coming from a genuine place" — @deunivory #BGIO Click to Tweet

 "Supportive community is so important" — @HelloLaurenAsh #BGIO Click to Tweet